lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/generic-oauth-provider.md

 ### OAuth Data Mapping

-We introduce the possibility of mapping Data from OAuth providers to Lowcoder.
+We introduce the possibility of mapping Data from OAuth providers to OpenFlower.
 We just started it in v2.4.0, and in this version, we enabled 4 attributes.

 * UID (The User-ID in the IDM System)
 * Email (The Email Address of the User in the IDM System)